CIA: history and current situation. Central Intelligence Agency (CIA) overview

 Project Directors(Mission Managers).

-Department of Special Types of Communication(Special Communications Programs).
+Department of special types of communications(Special Communications Programs).

 System Development and Analysis Department(Systems Engineering and Analysis).